cocos/cocos-docs/en/animation/animation-event.md

 ![button](animation-event/button.png)

 ## Deleting an event

-There are two ways to delete and event.
+There are two ways to delete an event.

 * Double click the white rectangle that represents the event.
 * Click the __Recycle__ icon behind __Function__ after opening the event editor.

 A prompt for deleting this event will appear.
 Click the __Confirm__ button and the event will be deleted.